ActianCorp/Vector-TPC-DS-Scripts/README.md

 To install and run:

-    1. Download the TPC_DS.zip file and unzip
-    2. Install unzip e.g. yum -y install unzip
+    1. Install git e.g. yum -y install git
-    3. unzip TPC_DS.zip
+    2. git clone -q --depth=1 https://github.com/ActianCorp/Vector-TPC-DS-Scripts
-    4. cd TPC_DS
+    3. cd Vector-TPC-DS-Scripts
-    5. chmod 755 *.sh
+    4. chmod 755 *.sh
-    6. ./TPC_DS_Run.sh 'Data set size in GB'
+    5. ./TPC_DS_Run.sh 'Data set size in GB'

 The only parameter to TPC_DS_Run is the size of the data to be used in the test.
 1 = 1Gb, 100 = 100Gb.
 This value is used to calculate the total data set size.
     Data Set Size = No. of Nodes x THIS Parameter